Working towards Sustainable Fashion in the Print-on-Demand Industry

-The inks we use for printing are water-based and free of harmful chemicals.
+The biodegradable vegan NeoPigment inks we use are made by Kornit, and they’re water-based, toxin-free and non-hazardous.
 We take care to dispose of any left-over ink according to our supplier guidelines, so we’re not harming the environment.

 Our facilities in North America and Europe are based close to where our customers are.
 This means we can ship products faster and cut the shipping distances, resulting in less air and water pollution.

 We recycle (paper, cardboard, plastic, and batteries), and use energy-efficient LED lights in our offices and fulfillment centers, and we’re always looking for new ways to save energy.
 For example, last year we moved our European production facility to a Class A building that’s built using the latest technologies to eliminate any energy waste.